Co-pilot sucked halfway out of windshield during Chinese flight

 The National Transportation Safety Board, meanwhile, is investigating what caused an engine on Southwest Flight 1380 to explode on April 17, forcing the emergency landing in Philadelphia.
 Pilot Tammie Jo Shults and co-pilot Darren Ellisor were lauded for successfully landing the crippled aircraft.

-Mac William Bishop and Dawn Liu reported from Beijing, and Erik Ortiz reported from New York.
+Mac William Bishop and Dawn Liu reported from Beijing, and Erik Ortiz from New York.